Background pattern

 Patients not taking levodopa - early stages of Parkinson's disease

-• Your starting treatment dose will be a patch of 2 mg/24 h per day.
+• Your starting dose will be a 2 mg/24 h patch per day.

-• From the second week, the daily dose will be increased by 2 mg weekly – until you reach the maintenance dose appropriate for you.
+• From the second week, the daily dose will be increased by 2 mg weekly - until the appropriate maintenance dose for you is reached.

 • For most patients, the appropriate dose is between 6 mg and 8 mg per day.
 This is usually achieved between 3 and 4 weeks.